Serving all people by providing personalized health and wellness through exemplary care, education and research.

-Angiography is a special type of x-ray that allows your coronary arteries to be viewed and recorded on film.
-Your doctor can see if the blood vessels to your heart are clogged.
+Angiography is a special type of X-ray that lets your doctor view your coronary arteries to see if the blood vessels to your heart are narrowed or blocked.

 Tell your doctor what medicines you take and any allergies you may have.

 Don’t eat or drink anything for at least 6 to 8 hours before the procedure.
 You will likely be told not to have anything after midnight, the night before the procedure.

-A long, thin tube called a catheter is placed inside an artery in your groin or arm and guided into your heart.
+Your doctor will place a long, thin tube called a catheter inside an artery in your groin or arm and guide it into your heart.

-A contrast dye is injected through the catheter into your blood vessels or heart chambers.
+He or she will inject a contrast dye through the catheter into your blood vessels or heart chambers.

-X-rays are taken to to show clear photos of the inside of your heart and coronary arteries.
+X-rays are taken to show images of the inside of your heart and coronary arteries.

 Your doctor or nurse will tell you how long to lie down and keep the insertion site still.

 A nurse will check your blood pressure and the insertion site frequently to make sure you remain stable after the procedure.

 You may be asked to drink fluid to help flush the contrast liquid out of your system.